-For our Baseball and Softball divisions, with the exception of 5 year olds, year 6 year olds, and first year 7 year olds, all players must participate in a tryout to determine their skill level and ultimate placement in a division.
+For our Baseball and Softball divisions (exception: 5, 6, 7 year olds), all players must participate in a tryout to determine their skill level and ultimate placement in a division.

 It is our intention to ensure each and every player is appropriately placed in a division where their skills and experience allow them to safely enjoy their participation in our league.